Jim Renwick: International career

 "Indeed, he was often at his most dangerous collecting bad ball, when his ability to accelerate from a standing start, jinking and weaving and ducking under tackles, enabled him to split defences whose wit was not as sharp as his.
 Renwick was also a fine and consistent place-kicker – although rarely used at international level – a good, if one-footed, kicker from hand, and an excellent drop-kicker (he scored drop-goals against both and in season 1981–82).
-Despite all this, his game was characterized by a willingness to always to run the ball."
+Despite all this, his game was characterized by a willingness always to run the ball."